 The victims will not receive any of the $9.1 million settlement

 The 3M combat earplugs lawsuit settlement is meant to cover the funds spent by the government on the dual-ended earplugs over the 12-year contract.
 Along with this, a $1.91 million portion of the settlement was awarded to the original whistleblower.

 Not a cent of the settlement will be put toward the damages incurred by U..S military service members.

 But you may still be entitled to a settlement of your own

-Despite this, there is still hope for victims of the 3M earplug scandal: In Michigan, and throughout the country, top personal injury lawyers are submitting 3M combat arms earplug lawsuits on behalf of clients.
+Despite this, there is still hope for victims of the 3M earplug scandal: In Michigan, and throughout the country, top personal injury lawyers are submitting 3M combat arms earplugs lawsuits on behalf of clients.

 If you or a loved one served in a branch of the military anytime from 2003 to 2015 and suffered hearing loss or tinnitus, you may be eligible for compensation.
-Seek out a free law consultation with Cochran, Kroll & Associates, P. C. today at 1-866-MICH LAW (1-866-642-4529).
+Seek out a free law consultation with Cochran, Kroll & Associates, P. C. today at 1-866-MICH-LAW.
 We are only paid if we make a recovery on your behalf.
 If there is no recovery, you owe us nothing.

 Disclaimer : The information provided is general and not for legal advice.
 The blogs are not intended to provide legal counsel and no attorney-client relationship is created nor intended.